Zeitlaich

 Zeitlaich (lit.
-'Time Spawn') is a 22 m long and 6 m high oil painting, made in Berlin by Jonas Burgert.
+'Time Spawn') is a 22 m long and 6 m high oil painting, made in Berlin by German artist Jonas Burgert.
 It depicts a large number of disparate figures in pink, red, blue and yellow colours.
 It was shown during the 2017 Gallery Weekend and received media attention for its size.

 Background

 The German painter Jonas Burgert was born in Berlin in 1969, studied at the Berlin University of the Arts in 1991–1996 and had a breakthrough in 2005.
 He draws motif from areas such as science fiction, comics and ideas of the subconscious.
 He says he aims to portray the expression and atmosphere of his subjects, and he avoids horror and violence.

 Subject and composition

 Zeitlaich shows a large number of humans, animals and objects, painted in pink, red, blue and yellow colours.
 Central in the picture is a three-metre-high bald and dark-skinned man wearing a three-piece suit and pink gloves.
 Among the disparate subjects are tigers, flamingos, a headless zebra, embryos, a naked woman at a piano, a car and a human skull.
 Many animals are hard to determine and have traits of both cats and dogs.
 Burgert describes the picture as a "concentration of irritation" and says he wanted it to have "this boundless excessive demand that we have".